DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Let's go"

-As Kay was running through ruined road, all of the sudden a red circle appears under his feet.
+As Kai was running through ruined road, all of the sudden a red circle appears under his feet.
-Its diameter was around 5 meters and it encircled Kay.
+Its diameter was around 5 meters and it encircled Kai.
 Bright red tongue could be seen under there.

 "Burn!"

 Pillar of fire arisen from within a circle and burned everything within it.
 There is no time to fire Simplified Elf Bullet.
-Kay judged so, and jumped from circle with a kick.
+Kai judged so, and jumped from circle with a kick.

 "...Evaded it!?"

 "I've been training to fight against you demons!"

-Kay slipped into demon's flank and dived his Drake Nail into it.
+Kai slipped into demon's flank and dived his Drake Nail into it.
 Explosive burst.
 At where Drake Nail pointed, like a blooming red flower, a fire has sparked.
 Demon's gigantic body trembled under the attack and smoke, from its attack, covered demon.